spykor/Sony-Vaio-SVS13-Opencore-BigSur/README.md

 Mount EFI partition of the system disk using ESP mounter app.
 Copy IO80211Catalina.kext to the EFI>OC>Kexts section.
 Leave the standard AirtportBrcmFixup.kext in which includes both plugins.

-Open config.plist using ProperTree editor and take an OC Snapshot (command + R) to include the new kext and save the file again.
+Open config.plist using ProperTree editor and take an **OC Snapshot** (command + R) to include the new kext and save the file again.
 Close the application.
+In case system reboots before reaching the apple logo, boot from another source, mount EFI partition, load **config.plist** with ProperTree and set **AirPortBrcm4360_Injector.kext** to **"false"** in the Kernel>Add section.
+Also you might set **MaxKernel** to 19.9.9. also.

 Eject the EFI partition and reboot.
 Clear the NVRAM once just in case.